TWO NEW entrance requirements for September 2019

-The Department of Communication Sciences and Disorders at the University of Alberta has implemented a new entrance requirement beginning with admissions in September 2019.
+The Department of Communication Sciences and Disorders at the University of Alberta has implemented two (2) new entrance requirements beginning with admissions in September 2019:

 Admissions is a FOUR STEP process to ensure documents arrive in the department on time.